BTR (album): Commercial performance

 In the United States, BTR sold 67,000 copies in the first week, debuting at number 3 on the Billboard 200 and easily became one of the highest charting debut albums of the year in 2010.
 The album stayed 57 weeks on the Billboard chart.
-As of 2012, the album has sold 700,000 copies in the U.S..
-It also charted in Mexico, on the Dutch Albums Chart, in Austria, Switzerland, Germany, the UK, Greece, Ireland, Italy, Portugal and Scottish album charts amongst others.
+As of 2012, the album has sold 700,000 copies in the U.S. It also charted in Mexico, on the Dutch Albums Chart, in Austria, Switzerland, Germany, the UK, Greece, Ireland, Italy, Portugal and Scottish album charts amongst others.
 The album received a platinum plaque by the Recording Industry Association of America (RIAA) for sales and streaming of 1,000,000 units.

 Promotion

-To promote the album, Big Time Rush embarked on many promotional tours.
-Member James said of the tour, "Everybody can expect us to be playing 3–5 songs at every high school we're stopping at.
-Then we're going to be doing a signing.
-We're in between filming, and that's the crazy part.
-We're in the middle of the second season.
-It's going to a pretty fun month for us!
-I hope people are excited for us to come to their towns.
-This is going to be done by the end of the month with filming in between, but we absolutely be back on the road with a full set soon."
-In another attempt to promote the album, the band appeared on Today, where they performed their songs "Til I Forget About You" and "Big Night".
+To promote the album, Big Time Rush appeared on Today, where they performed their songs "Til I Forget About You" and "Big Night".
 The band also performed their latest single, "Boyfriend", at the 2011 Kids' Choice Awards.
 Rapper Snoop Dogg, who is featured on the single, appeared at the awards show to perform along with the band.

-Among these performances, the band also performed at the 2010 Macy's Thanksgiving Day Parade.
-Also, the band recently announced yet another tour.
-However, this tour will be their first headlining tour, and will begin immediately after filming of the second season of Big Time Rush is over.